ToadResearch/MedCalcEHR/README.md

 ./setup.sh --per-question 1
 ```

-Now we setup the LLM server
+Now we setup the LLM server (these are the default args, and are not necessary to include in the command)

 ```sh
 chmod +x start_server.sh